All Episodes

 But we don't even need the emails.

-We don't even had the news yesterday from the from Judicial Watch, official State Department documents, that everybody in their uncle lied about Benghazi.
+We had the news yesterday from Judicial Watch official State Department documents that everybody and their uncle lied about Benghazi.

-They knew ten days in advance it was a terror attack, and they knew the group.
+They knew 10 days in advance it was a terror attack and they knew the group.

 They lied to everybody.

-They lied to the families of the four fallen heroes who were killed in Benghazi.
+They lied to the families of the four fallen heroes who were killed in Benghazi, lied to their faces while standing next to their flag-draped coffins.

 Everybody knows it, and nothing happens.